williamthom-as/cure/README.md

 ![run tests](https://github.com/williamthom-as/cure/actions/workflows/rspec.yml/badge.svg)
 [![Gem Version](https://badge.fury.io/rb/cure.svg)](https://badge.fury.io/rb/cure)

-Cure is a versatile tool designed to handle a wide range of CSV transformations.
+Cure is a versatile tool designed to handle a wide range of CSV operations.
 It may take time to get familiar with all the features, but once you do, it is capable of performing a wide range of tasks.

 Cure enables you to validate, extract, merge, clean, transform, remove, anonymize, replace, and manipulate data in entire spreadsheets (or multiple) or specific sections.
 It operates in memory by default and can be integrated into